meri-imperiumi/handbook/docs/checklists/01_before_sailing.md

 - [ ] Hank on and secure staysail
 - [ ] Install jacklines
 - [ ] Ensure emergency contacts know the plan
+- [ ] Enable InReach tracking if using
 - [ ] Get pizza for the first watches if available

 ## Inside the vessel